mirror/dd-wrt/src/router/opennds/docs/source/compile.rst

 The libmicrohttpd library (MHD) is a dependency of openNDS so compiling and installing this is a prerequisite.

-The nftables and iptables-nft packages are also dependencies, so should also be installed as prerequisites.
+The nftables (nft) package is also a dependency, so should also be installed as a prerequisite.

 The "php cli" and "php openssl" packages are required for fas_secure levels 2 and 3 operation.
 These may be separate packages or one large package, depending on the Linux distribution.
-Not required for level 1 or Themespec operation.
+Not required for level 1, level 4 or Themespec operation.

 **First**, create a working directory and "cd" into it.